brandur/sorg/content/nanoglyphs-drafts/999-placeholder.md

 +++
 published_at = 2050-09-02T16:34:14Z
-title = "A Mighty Placeholder"
+title = "The End is the Beginning is the End"
 +++

 I have a few precommit hooks that do globs on directories